Dive planning

 Where do the no decompression limits come from?

-No decompression Limits did not fall from the sky like the Ten Commandments, they are not the conclusion of a process of knowledge, and certainly not the crown of creation…
+No-decompression limits did not fall from the sky like the Ten Commandments, they are not the conclusion of a process of discovery, and certainly not the crown of creation…

-No-decompression limits are a risk assessment: approximately one in 10,000 dives ends in a DCS.
+No-decompression limits are a risk assessment: approximately one in 10,000 dives ends with a DCS.
 That is accepted as acceptable.

 But where do these boundaries come from?